wp-plugins/quiz-master-next/readme.txt

 7. Example Contact Form

 == Changelog ==

+= 1.2.1 (February 11, 2014) =
+ * Fixed Quiz Results Details Bug
+ * Continued Working On New Error Code System
+ * Added Pagination To Tools Page, Quizzes Page And List Of Questions On Quiz Options Page
+ * Added Ability To Create A Duplicate Of A Quiz

 = 1.1.1 (February 6, 2014) =
  * Added %AVERAGE_POINT% Variable That Calculates Average Points Per Question